-Operating Room Etiquette
+Operating Room Etiquette Free

 “People may not remember exactly what you did, or what you said, but they will always remember how you made them feel.”
 Carl W. Buehner

 The operating room (OR) is an intimidating setting for most neurosurgery residents, particularly during their early years of training.
 Every senior resident and attending surgeon can recall an incident of tension in the OR such as an uncontrolled intraoperative aneurysm rupture.
 The emotional reactions of the surgeon are the most memorable takeaways from these situations.
-Learning to be prepared for these occurrences and to effectively communicate can avoid or minimize the risks associated with these events.
+Learning to be prepared for these occurrences and to effectively communicate can prevent or minimize the risks associated with these events.
 A skilled communicator is aware of the immense valance of his or her words.

 The attending surgeon serves as the leader and “the captain of the ship” in the OR, guides the team, and sets the tone for interactions and emotions in the OR environment.
 The team expects exemplary professional behavior from the attending as a role model, and it is this leadership that maintains the OR as an efficient and safe place.
 The attending surgeon must possess effective communication skills, demonstrate respect for all team members, and maintain a sense of confidence.
 Historically and unfortunately, some iconic attending surgeons have not consistently demonstrated these qualities.